 My objective now is to prolong this intermediate state

 It is productive in many ways,

-On topics that are more important to me now than yesterday,
+on subjects that are more important now than yesterday,

 Examine them and document them